winhamwr/mixpanel-celery/README.rst

 For full documenation, you can build the `sphinx`_ documentation yourself or vist the `online mixpanel-celery documentation`_

+This project isn't affiliated with the `Mixpanel`_ company.
+Just a customer's implementation of a client for their service.

 .. _`Celery`: http://ask.github.com/celery/
 .. _`Mixpanel`: http://mixpanel.com/
 .. _`sphinx`: http://sphinx.pocoo.org/